BYLAWS

 ORGANIZATION

-Section 1: The executive members of CANPAC shall be employees from regular member organizations.
+Section 1: The executive members of CANPAC shall be employees from regular member agencies.
 It shall consist of a President, Vice President, Secretary and a Treasurer.
 The respective offices shall be for a term of three years.
 The President may call a special election in situations where an executive member is not able to complete their term.
 The executive members of CANPAC serve on a voluntary basis and shall receive no financial compensation for their services.

 Section 2: Elections